-Esperanza Immigrant Rights Project of Catholic Charities of Los Angeles, Inc., is a non-profit law firm which provides community education and legal representation to Southern California’s most vulnerable immigrant communities.
-Esperanza specifically provides legal representation to immigrants who are in detention and/or removal proceedings, and focuses on complex immigration cases which may involve unaccompanied minors, mental health issues, and criminal or gang history.
-Esperanza also provides community education programming to adults in the custody of ICE, and to local sponsors who have been appointed as or are considering becoming custodians for unaccompanied children in removal proceedings.
+Esperanza Immigrant Rights Project of Catholic Charities of Los Angeles, Inc., is a non-profit law firm, which provides community education and legal representation to Southern California’s most vulnerable immigrant communities.
+Esperanza specifically assists immigrants who are in detention and/or removal proceedings, and focuses on complex immigration cases which may involve unaccompanied minors, mental health issues, and criminal or gang history.
 Esperanza has provided legal services to immigrants and their families in Los Angeles for over 15 years.
-More information can be found about Esperanza at www.esperanza-la.org
+More information about Esperanza can be found at www.esperanza-la.org

 - Demonstrated ability to take initiative and work under pressure with limited supervision required;

 - Passion for social justice for immigrants required.

 Our office is located at 1530 James M. Wood Blvd., Los Angeles, CA 90015.
 This position may require regional travel, including to the Adelanto Immigration Detention Facility.
 Mileage is reimbursed.

 - AFLAC Available

 - 10 Sick Day Per Year